The Future of Large Language Model Pre-training is Federated: Design Principles for Federated Generative Pre-Training of LLMs

-\paragraph{Broad Hardware Inclusivity:} Organizations with valuable data must be able to participate in the federated network, even with limited hardware resources.
-We define the minimum set of hardware resources based on the memory requirements of the model; i.e., their GPUs must have sufficient VRAM to hold the model and at least one sample.
-If a client suffers from either computational or communication limitations, we account for it by adjusting the maximum round duration or allowing them to modulate the amount of local training they undertake.
+\paragraph{Broad Hardware Inclusivity:} Organizations with valuable data must be able to participate in the federated network, even with poorly connected or limited hardware resources.
+In the case of clients that may hold distributed compute nodes lacking the connectivity necessary to support the high-bandwidth \texttt{Ring AllReduce} algorithm necessary for classical data-parallel training~(e.g., Infiniband), we perform local federated training over their compute nodes and transparently aggregate the node updates before sending results to the main server.
+Suppose a client suffers from either computational or communication limitations.
+In that case, we account for it by adjusting the maximum round duration or allowing them to modulate the amount of local training they undertake.
 Thus, our system can accommodate a broad set of potential participants with hardware varying from a few medium-powered GPUs to small data centers.

-\paragraph{Scalable Local Training Pipelines:} Given that the participants in federated training are likely to vary in terms of model-size requirements, for example, if they prefer smaller models capable of faster training more specific to their data or more appropriate for the amount of data held by each participant, a federated training system must be effective across a wide range of model sizes.
-Thus, we build our system to support local training pipelines appropriate for all scales from billions-sized models with fully-shaded data parallelism~\citep{FSDP_ZeRO,FSDP_Pytorch}, to simple data parallel training~\citep{PyTorchDistributed} and CPU offloading~\citep{ZeroOffload}.
+\paragraph{Scalable Local Training Pipelines:} Given that the participants in federated training are likely to vary in terms of model-size requirements, for example, if they prefer smaller models capable of faster training more specific to their data or more appropriate for the amount of data held by each of them, a federated training system must be effective across a wide range of model sizes.
+Thus, we build our system to support local training pipelines appropriate for all scales from billions-sized models with fully-shaded data parallelism~\citep{FSDP_ZeRO,FSDP_Pytorch} to simple data parallel training~\citep{PyTorchDistributed} and CPU offloading~\citep{ZeroOffload}.
 While this work focuses on the most challenging large-scale setting, our codebase is highly adaptable to all requirements.